Telenor shuns India after troubles hit profits

 "We remain positive on Telenor's operations; however we still have concerns that the market is too optimistic on India and Vimpelcom, where we see a risk of negative news flow in the short term," Citi said in a note to clients.

-In Russia, the anti-trust regulator has sought to overturn Telenor's recent purchase of shares in mobile operator Vimpelcom VIP.N, charging the Norwegian telecoms group acted illegally.
+In Russia, the anti-trust regulator has sought to overturn Telenor's recent purchase of shares in mobile operator Vimpelcom, charging the Norwegian telecoms group acted illegally.

 The move, the latest twist in a long-running corporate battle, would undo the deal through which Telenor took back partial control of Vimpelcom from Altimo, part of Russian oligarch Mikhail Fridman's Alfa-Group, to give it a greater say over strategy.